Major Exploration serves as the advising home for Saint Louis University students who are deciding or reconsidering an academic major.

 Students must adhere to the requirements for good academic standing as outlined in the Saint Louis University undergraduate academic catalog.

 Major exploration students who have been dismissed from SLU for academic reasons, but have petitioned for and been approved for reinstatement are admitted on special probation.
-These students will receive additional support to promote academic retention and success and must complete a required meeting with Megan Shaffer and a student success coach within the first two weeks of the upcoming semester.
-Failure to complete this meeting will nullify the student's reinstatement and the student will be dismissed.

 Although Saint Louis University does not require you to declare your major by a specific deadline, the major exploration advising program has an expectation that you will make a choice by the end of your second semester.
 If you do continue in major exploration after your second semester, you will be required to complete additional exploration activities and advising meetings.